Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Approach

-Static contents in a video constitute the low-frequency part of the total energy along the time dimension, which can be well-captured and modeled explicitly by time-invariant parameters.
-By treating all the frames of the multi-view video $\{\mathbf{I}_t^k\}_{t,k}$ as reference views equally and ignoring their respective frame indices, we can directly learn the multi-plane RGB color parameters $\mathbf{K}^\text{c}_{0} \in \mathbb{R}^{ H\times W\times D/8\times 3}$ using the pixel rendering loss. $\mathbf{K}^\text{c}_{0}$ models the low-frequency energy of the video, with possible blur over the dynamic area.
-Such an explicit modelling scheme for the static component proves to be important \cite{Wizadwongsa2021NeX} and let the subsequent dynamic modelling to better focus on the temporal variation.
+Low-frequency contents in a video constitute the low-frequency part of the total energy along the time dimension, which can be well-captured and modeled explicitly by time-invariant parameters.
+By treating all the frames of the multi-view video $\{\mathbf{I}_t^k\}_{t,k}$ as source views equally and ignoring their respective frame indices, we can directly learn the multi-plane time-invariant RGB color parameters $\mathbf{K}^\text{c}_{0} \in \mathbb{R}^{ H\times W\times D/8\times 3}$ using the pixel rendering loss. $\mathbf{K}^\text{c}_{0}$ models the low-frequency energy of the video, with possible blur over the dynamic area.
+Such an explicit modelling scheme for the low-frequency component proves to be important \cite{Wizadwongsa2021NeX} and let the subsequent dynamic modelling to better focus on the temporal variation.